 Check Out: Funny Wisdom Quotes That Will Make Your Day

-We have compiled 40 Ghanaian proverbs pertaining to different aspects of life below.
+We have compiled over 40 Ghanaian proverbs pertaining to different aspects of life below.

 1. A child does not laugh at the ugliness of his mother.